Ontario homeowner reviewing HRS heat pump rebate documents at kitchen table

 Are commercial HVAC rebates available?

-Yes, but through a different program.
+Yes, through a different program.
 Commercial properties (offices, retail, restaurants, multi-unit residential) qualify under Save on Energy's Retrofit Program ($200-$1,500 per ton of cooling) and Custom Program (project-by-project incentives).
 The federal Clean Technology Investment Tax Credit also offers a 30% refundable credit on qualifying commercial heat pump and geothermal systems.
 See our /commercial-hvac page for details.

 Programs we file rebates with

-IESO / Save on EnergyOntario HRS administrator
+IESO / Save on EnergyOntario HRS + Energy Affordability

-Natural Resources CanadaCGH Loan + Oil-to-HP + Affordability
+Natural Resources CanadaCGH Affordability (income-qualified)

 Enbridge GasSmart thermostat co-delivery